jimenaRL/gap-populations/README.md

 ## Installation

-1. Clone or download this repository and cd to the folder:
+1. Clone or download this repository and cd to the `gap-populations` folder:
 ```
 git clone https://github.com/jimenaRL/gap-populations && cd gap-populations
 ```